Olympic sports leaders meet amid uncertainty over Russians competing at 2024 Paris Games | Sports-Games

 The complicated situation in fencing -- Bach's own sport where the long-time governing body president, Kremlin-connected billionaire Alisher Usmanov, stepped aside while under international sanctions – saw several Olympic champions from Russia denied neutral status this month.

-Olympic sports officials are weighing their decisions.
-In Ukraine President Volodymyr Zelenskyy, plus past and current Olympic medallists, insist Russia must be excluded from Paris.
+Olympic sports officials are weighing their decisions while in Ukraine President Volodymyr Zelenskyy, plus past and current Olympic medalists, continue to insist Russia must be excluded from Paris.

 Paris mayor Anne Hidalgo also said there should be no Russian delegation at the Olympics if the war continues.

+However, tennis fans in Paris turned on Ukrainian player Marta Kostyuk on Sunday at the French Open, booing her for refusing a post-match handshake with her Belarusian opponent Aryna Sabalenka.
+Roland Garros also will host the Olympic tennis tournaments next year.

+Tennis and cycling have continued, since the war started, to let Russians and Belarusians compete as neutral individuals on their global tours.

-Ultimately, the IOC can choose to bar Russia from its Olympics, and Bach said in March such a decision would be taken ''at the appropriate time at its full discretion.''
+Ultimately, the IOC can choose to bar Russia from its Olympics, and Bach said in March such a decision could be taken “at the appropriate time at its full discretion.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)